iveevi/smake/README.md

 # smake

-Smake is a simple and convenient build and run system for C and C++ projects.
+Smake is a simple and convenient build-and-run system for C and C++ projects.